cynthia-okoduwa/DevOps-projects/Project14.md

 ##### Prerequsites
-1. Servers: You will require 6 servers for the project which includes:
+1. Servers: I will be making use of AWS virtual machines for this and will require 6 servers for the project which includes:
 - nginx server: This would act as the reverse proxy server to our site and tool.
 - Jenkins server: To be used to implement your CI/CD workflows or pipelines.
 Select a t2.medium at least, Ubuntu 20.04 and Security group should be open to port 8080
 - SonarQube server: To be used for Code quality analysis.
 Select a t2.medium at least, Ubuntu 20.04 and Security group should be open to port 9000